arteknix/Getting-Started-with-C-Python-AVR/UsingArduino/README.md

 >[!NOTE]
 > so here we have the ***declarations*** of the **setup** and **loop** [functions](../LearningC/C_Language_Shorts/C_syntax.md#functions) \
 > you ***define*** them in your sketch

+## ArduinoMk
+This a beautifull package based on make-files which allows you to use Arduino code without the "heavyweight" IDE.\
+We'll use it for some examples.